ropensci/roweb/_drafts/2015-05-15-database-interfaces.md

 If you aren't already using databases, why care about databases?
 We'll answer this through a number of use cases:

 * Use case 1: Let's say you are producing a lot of data in your lab - millions of rows of data.
 Storing all this data in `.xls` or `.csv` files would definitely get cumbersome.
 If the data is traditional row-column spreadsheet data, a SQL database is perfect, perhaps PostgreSQL.
 Putting your data in a database allows the data to scale up easily while maintaining speedy data access, many tables can be linked together if needed, and more.
 Of course if you're data will always fit in memory of the machine you're working on, a database may be too much complexity.
 * Use case 2: You already have data in a database, whether SQL or NoSQL.
-Of course the it makes sense to interface with the database from R instead of e.g., exporting files from the database, then into R.
+Of course it makes sense to interface with the database from R instead of e.g., exporting files from the database, then into R.
 * Use case 3: A data provider gives dumps of data that you need for your research/work problem.
 You download the data and it's hundreds of `.csv` files.
 It sure would be nice to be able to efficiently search this data.
 Simple searches like _return all records with variable X < 10_ are ideal for a SQL database.
 If instead the files are blobs of XML, JSON, or something else non-tabular, a document database is ideal.
 * Use case 4: You need to perform more complicated searches than SQL can support.
 Some NoSQL databases have very powerful search engines, e.g., Elasticsearch.
 * Use case 5: Sometimes you just need to cache stuff.
 Caching is a good use case for key-value stores.
 Let's say you are requesting data from a database online, and you want to make a derivative data thing from the original data, but you don't want to lose the original data.
 Simply storing the original data on disk in files is easy and does the job.
 Sometimes though, you may need something more structured.
 Redis and etcd are two key-value stores we make clients for and can make caching easy.
 Another use for caching is to avoid repeating time-consuming queries or queries that may cost money.